ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_ecosystem/implementation/abiotic_implementation.md

 the same framework applied to vegetated surfaces described above.
 The implementation follows {cite:t}`kearney_how_2020` and {cite:t}`maclean_ecologist_2026`, building on {cite:t}`anderson_apoint_1976`.
 The net energy flux at the snow surface determines both the snow surface temperature and the conductive heat flux into the soil below.
+For this to be initiated, snow has to be present when the abiotic model is called, so there needs to be a boolean indicator implemented.

 **Shortwave radiation** absorbed at the snow surface is determined by snow albedo ($\alpha_s$; between 0 and 0.97​), which declines as the snowpack ages due to grain